jeremygradisher/p231-milia-app/README.md

+Originally built in 2016 - updating now in 2020 for the archives!

 ##practice milia app - fully functioning multi tenant
 -This allows different tenants (organizations)<br>
 -Projects built by admins within the tenant/org, you can invite users per project